IBM/ikc-dq/README.md

-# ikc-dq
+# IBM Knowledge Catalog data quality
-IBM Knowledge Catalog data quality
+This repository contains code samples related to the data quality features of IBM Knowledge Catalog.